 Makeup can be transformative both physically and emotionally.
 A simple swipe of bronzer has the power to not only bring color to pale cheeks, it can also reflect & radiate positive energy, bringing warmth to our lives.

 But for many of us living with hand grip issues, tremors, and neuropathy due to conditions like MS, CMT, Arthritis, & Parkinson’s (to name a few), finding adaptive makeup brushes and tools that we can use (without looking like a 3 year old did our makeup), can be a challenge.
 If you have fine motor deficits, you will likely relate to my Post, How To Get A Grip When You Literally Can’t.

 But fortunately (and finally), times are changing.
 With the recent interest in adaptive fashion (see my list of adaptive fashion stores here), several beauty brand companies have hopped on board the inclusivity train.
 Here are a few of them along with some of my favorite disability friendly makeup products and hacks:

 Grace Beauty is a new brand scheduled to launch soon.
 Designed specifically for beauty lovers with disabilities, Grace has created a line of makeup tube & bottle attachments to help people with fine motor challenges achieve better grip and control of their makeup products.
 These adaptive makeup products are exciting to me!

 Grace’s first product line focuses on mascara attachments.
-They will offer three different styles of attachments; The Ring Grip, best suited for people who have an extremely weak grip, the Safe Grip, designed for better control, and the Square Grip, which attaches to both sides of your mascara tube, making it easier to open and hold!
+They will offer three different styles of attachments; The Ring Grip is best suited for people who have an extremely weak grip.
+The Safe Grip is designed for better control.
+Lastly, the Square Grip, which attaches to both sides of your mascara tube, makes it easier to open and hold!

 Please note that I have not personally seen or tested Grace Beauty’s products myself (not for lack of trying) and cannot completely recommend.
 But the concept is awesome!